 Grow by Invoice2go

 Grow by Invoice2go is our way of recognizing the contributions and untapped potential of small business owners from underrepresented groups.
-That is why we’re giving away $200,000 to help small business owners from minority communities take their next steps.
+That is why we’re giving away $200,000 to help owners of small women and minority owned businesses take their next steps.

 Verizon has created an exclusive pool of grants for Verizon Small Business Digital Ready participants.
 Complete two courses or coaching events to be eligible to apply for a $10,000 grant.
 Details: https://vz.to/3CrshX9